D&D: Playing With Female Gamers

 Once again, let them do their own thing, it’s Dungeons and Dragons after all.

-Don’t Fall In Love And Be A Douche If They Turn You Down
+Don’t Fall In Love And Be A Â Douche If They Turn You Down

 This is a major issue I had in every group where a female gamer was involved.
-A woman would enter, prove she had the chops to run with the best of564331_4596604079496_1556327574_n them and then everyone falls in love with her.
+A woman would enter, prove she had the chops to run with the best of them and then everyone falls in love with her.
 The male gamers each then take even the simple passing of the bag of cheetos as a sign that the girl gamer is some how in love with them.
 Most times when they gather the courage to ask the girl out, she’ll either give them a chance or politely decline and that is the end of things.

 However, you shouldn’t obsess over these things.
 The point of Dungeons and Dragons is to gather together, escape from reality and slay some dragons.
 It is not a dating service.
 I once had a group where a female gamer entered their group and was super excited to game.
 She did amazing and everyone had a great time, however, one other player wanted her nuts so bad that he’d constantly ask to drive her home, walk her to her car, text her, message her, and then flex during sessions or talk about how manly he was.
 Then, when she turned him down one too many times, he got the message, then began talking trash about her to the other group members and they started treating her in unfair ways.